 75 per cent of the Singaporean population is Chinese, so it should come as no surprise that the Chinese New Year is one of, if not the, biggest holidays of the year.
 Many people look forward to the occasion — either because they love celebrating it, or because they see it as a two-day break from work.

 For those that do celebrate Chinese New Year, the period can be a busy one.
 Spring-cleaning the house, buying new clothes, preparing food and snacks for all your guests, and interacting with extended relatives you only see once a year.
-For the uninitiated, it can be quite confusing — maybe you’re celebrating this year for the first time with friends, or maybe you’ve just moved to Singapore and want to know what’s going on.
+For the uninitiated, it can be quite confusing — maybe you’re celebrating this year for the first time with friends, or maybe you’ve just shifted to this sunny island and want to know what’s going on.
 Either way, we’ve got what you need — an easy guide for you to know what you should and should not do during Chinese New Year.

 The Legend Of Nian